-Although retinoids are technically prescribed as a treatment for acne, they usually have some effect on oil production as well.
-(Some people report that Retin-A gives them more oiliness, not less, but I think that has to do with using too high of a strength.)
+If you want to call in the big guns, then there is a topical option at the prescription level: Retin-A. Although retinoids are technically prescribed as a treatment for acne, they usually have some effect on oil production as well.
+(Some people report that Retin-A gives them more oiliness, not less, but that might have to do with using too high of a strength.)

 Also at the prescription level, there are oral medications that can help with oil production: the birth control pill, spironolactone (an anti-androgen prescribed off-label for acne) and antibiotics.
 But I'm reluctant to suggest those as they usually provide just a temporary fix and come with side effects.

 If you really want to get at the root causes, consider that your oily skin may be connected to low thyroid, a vitamin A deficiency or both...

 As I mentioned when I wrote about the cause of "hormonal" acne, hypothyroidism is extremely common and may not show up on blood tests.
 As this MD points out, oily skin is just one of the possible symptoms.

 I suggest monitoring your pulse and temperature to get an idea of your thyroid status (see here for directions).